waywardphilosopher/parami/src/data/blog/Ethics/2026-09-10-kants-right-to-lie.md

 - What are the best arguments ***in favour of*** Kant’s claim that lying is always wrong?
 How might you deal with challenges to these arguments?
 - What are the best arguments ***against*** Kant’s claim that lying is always wrong?
 How might you deal with challenges to these arguments?

-We may return to the text and explore it together, so we can be sure we have really understood it.
+We may return to Kant's first text and explore it together, to finish off today's work.

 ## **Homework**